aimhigherweb/iec_website/content/what-we-do/visual-field-testing.md

 CAPTION: Results from a visual field test.
 Note: The NO means zero vision.
 Corresponding areas of the retina have been superimposed over the visual field to show which part of the retina has lost its sight.

-In the early stages of glaucoma, only the peripheral vision is affected.
-Most people will not notice the peripheral vision loss until it is too late.
-Regular eye tests and early detection will prevent this from ever occurring.